enonic/app-applications/README.md

-# Applications management module for Enonic XP
+# Application for management of Enonic XP apps, starters and tools
 Install and manage applications built on Enonic XP platform